confluentinc/cp-ansible/DEVELOPMENT_GUIDE.md

 ## Testing

-Refer to our [How to test guide](HOW_TO_TEST.md) for how to set up Molecule testing on your development machine.
+Refer to our [How to test guide](HOW_TO_TEST.md) for how to set up Molecule testing on your development machine. *There are specific steps for git cloning that must be followed*.

 We run all scenarios within `molecule/` before each release.
 When developing a new feature, we ask that you add a test case in molecule.
 You may be inclined to make a new scenario to test it, but please consider adding your feature test to an existing scenario to save time/resources during our release testing.

 ## Linting